aedenj/javascript-kata-starter/README.md

 cd ~/projects/katas/hard-problem;docker-compose run tests sh -c "npm run setup"
 ```

-The `npm run setup` command will remove the git directory, run npm install and start the tests
+The `npm run setup` command will remove the git directory, run npm install and start the tests.
 From there follow the usual TDD process of red, green and refactor.

-If you stop the container for some reason and what to restart the tests only run,
+If you stop the container for some reason and want to only restart the tests,

 ```
 docker-compose run tests sh -c "npm test"